 Often splattered with mile-high street art murals, these concrete winkles between skyrises create the perfect conditions for cultural blossoms to spring up like penicillin in Brisbane’s urban petri dish.
 Here are some of our favourite Brisbane laneways to get our fix of culture without having to dart all over the city.

 This burgeoning patch has exploded in recent months with the hottest and hippest accompaniments for a rollicking Saturday night.
 Let’s start with our favourite stalwart Italian, Julius Pizzeria.
 As the second limb of Beccofino, Julius serves some of Brisbane’s most beloved pizza slices and Italian dishes (no visit is complete until someone orders a plate of the calamari to share).

 Settled across the way is newbie Hello Please; a fresh, contemporary Vietnamese joint that operates out of a shipping container and reintroduced me to the glory of chicken ribs.
 For tipples, Fish Lane happens to be where Maker, the dark and foxy sister of nearby Gauge, hangs its hat and muddles its fantabulous concoctions.
 Make no mistake; things get fun and rowdy on a Friday with Muhammad Ali’s likeness presiding over the skirmish.

 Insofar as wining and dining is concerned, Bakery Lane is a whole ‘nother situation.
 Their precinct absolutely heaves on Friday and Saturday nights and it’s easy to see why.
-Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the fantastic elixirs of The Bowery cocktail lounge, the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and breakfast and specialty coffee at The New Black.
+Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and breakfast and specialty coffee at The New Black.